 Aren’t all babies considered angles?
 The difference is, in Bali, they are literally considered angels!
 Their connection to the spirits is protected by not letting them touch the ground for their first three months.

-That’s all from me, I hope you enjoy the beauty of Bali!
+That’s all from me, I hope you enjoy the beauty and oddness of Bali!

 If you haven’t planned your trip there yet, find out how I plan my trips!